Anymuz/HackTheBox-Walkthroughs/Postman/Postman.md

 To exploit this machine we will be using a method which allows us to use Redis to dump our own SSH id_rsa key into the authorized keys file of the Redis system user, however this alone isn’t enough to gain user privilege over the machine, so the exploitation will then require some enumeration and brute-force hash cracking to gain access to the user flag.

 ### Exploiting Unauthorized Redis Connection
-When researching methods to exploit Redis to compromise a system, we can find a method written about by someone known as Antirez, their method of exploitation can be found on Packet Storm following this link: https://packetstormsecurity.com/files/134200/Redis-Remote-CommandExecution.html
+When researching methods to exploit Redis to compromise a system, we can find a method written by someone known as Antirez, their method of exploitation can be found on Packet Storm following this link: https://packetstormsecurity.com/files/134200/Redis-Remote-CommandExecution.html

 The method involves using our access to Redis in order to dump our own id_rsa key into the authorized keys file for the Redis user, this should give us the ability to connect to the machine via SSH on the Redis user account.
 We can test if we have access to using the Redis Command Line Interface (CLI) by seeing if we can telnet into the port.